 Sometimes, we all need a little darkness in order to reveal the light.

-Two of the United States’ best Greco Roman wrestlers, Andy Bisek (Minnesota Storm) and Joe Rau (Minnesota Storm) recently sat down to have a conversation centered around the imagined consequences of losing, the inevitable regret that follows, and the acceptance required to bring about tangible improvement.
-The purpose of this dialogue is to hopefully illustrate the various mental obstacles wrestlers face by providing real examples of situations which could be useful for athletes of all levels.
+Two of the United States’ best Greco Roman wrestlers, Andy Bisek and Joe Rau (98 kg, Minnesota Storm), recently sat down to have a conversation which centered around the imagined consequences of losing, the inevitable regret that follows, and the acceptance required to bring about discernible improvement.
+The purpose of this dialogue, as presented here in literary form, is to hopefully illustrate the various mental obstacles wrestlers face by providing real examples of situations which might be useful for competitors of all levels.

 Disappointment, Regret, Acceptance, and Improvement

-Andy Bisek (Minnesota Storm) – 2016 Olympian, two-time World bronze medalist, four-time World Team member, two-time US Open champion
+Andy Bisek (NMU/OTS assistant coach) – 2016 Olympian, two-time World bronze medalist, four-time World Team member, two-time US Open Champion

 Behavior in the aftermath of a crushing loss

 Wrestlers are famous for taking losses hard.
 As two-time Olympian Jim Gruenwald noted, “…it felt like a part of you died.”
-Losses are typically challenging to endure at any level and that fact doesn’t change when we’re talking about World-caliber athletes.
-If anything, losses on the world stage are magnified for everyone to see.
+Losses are typically challenging to endure at any level and that fact fails to change when we’re talking about World-caliber athletes.
+If anything, losses on the World stage are magnified for everyone to see.

 But it is how defeat is accepted that becomes the hurdle.
 What is a productive approach to dealing with a loss?
-When cooler heads prevail, even the stubbornest of competitors acknowledge there is an educational aspect to losing.
+When cooler heads prevail, even the most stubborn competitors acknowledge that there is an educational aspect to losing.
 However, just arriving to that point distinguishes itself as the x-factor.